 Turkmenistan Defence & Security

 BMI View: Â At present, Kazakhstan and the other four Central Asia countries, Turkmenistan, Tajikistan, Uzbekistan, and Kyrgyzstan Â have limited defence budgets, yet numerous requirements.
-While BMI expects these budgets to increase incrementally over the coming years, BMI also expects the budgetary and underdevelopment challenges to limit those increases considerably. Â These countries face numerous internal and external security challenges.
-Border disputes, criminality, domestic infighting and domestic and transnational terrorism are just a few of those challenges.
+While BMI expects these budgets to increase incrementally over the coming years, BMI also expects the budgetary and underdevelopment challenges to limit those increases considerably. Â These countries face numerous internal and external security challenges , including border disputes, criminality, and domestic and transnational terrorism.

-BMIÂ expects Kazakhstan's defence spending to have reached USD2.8bn by the end of 2014 and...
+BMIÂ expects Kazakhstan's defence spending to have reached USD2.4bn by the end of 2014 and USD2.6bn by the end...

 Oil & Gas